garosan/web3_notes/cyfrin/foundry_fundamentals/02_foundry_fund_me.md

 }
 ```

-If we now run `forge test --fork-url $SEPOLIA_RPC_URL` the test should pass correctly.
+If we now run `forge test --fork-url $SEPOLIA_RPC_URL` the test should pass correctly, meaning we haven't broken anything.

 ## 💪 Exercises Time